SINTEF-INRIA/RHR-setup-ROS/README.md

     make
     make dfu

 (However, with 18.04 we needed to target the artful repository as bionic is non-existent at the moment.
 You can re-target with ```sudo nano /etc/apt/sources.list.d/tema-gcc-arm-embedded-ubuntu-ppa-`lsb_release --codename | cut -f2`.list```.
 Replace releasename with a viable one from Team-GCC-arm-embedded.
-Then update: ```sudo apt update```.)
+Then run the above code again.)

 Now you can build the firmware image.
 If you are using the ReFlex Takktile,